 5 ways to get into shape if gyms aren't your thing

-As we know there are many health benefits from walking moderately for at least 30 minutes a day (managing weight, lower risk for diabetes, heart disease and some types of cancer).1 But if you add some variety to the terrain where you walk and add hills or stairs to work up a sweat, you’ll burn more calories and start to notice results almost immediately.2 Hill walking is a great way to get your body into shape; your lower half will gain more tone and definition.2
+As we know there are many health benefits from walking moderately for at least 30 minutes a day (managing weight, lower risk for diabetes, heart disease and some types of cancer).
+1 But if you add some variety to the terrain where you walk and add hills or stairs to work up a sweat, you'll burn more calories and start to notice results almost immediately.
+2 Hill walking is a great way to get your body into shape; your lower half will gain more tone and definition.

 2. Boot camp with friends and a trainer

 Join a local boot camp, or rally a group of your friends and hire a trainer between you to bring the cost down.
-Exercising with friends is a great way to keep social and is perfect for motivation - plus you'll be getting a dose of fresh air and Vitamin D while you work out!
+Exercising with friends is very social and great for motivation - letting your group down when you're a no-show is a no-go.

-Boot camps cover a variety of exercises and often provide a full-body strength and cardiovascular workout in a single session.
-Typically you’ll run, do ab exercises, push-ups, squats and resistance training.
-These types of exercises improve all aspects of fitness and increases your lean muscle mass within a short period of time.3 This is a proven way to tone up, get lean and feel amazing.
+Boot camps cover a variety of exercises providing full-body strength and cardiovascular workouts in a single hour.
+Typically you'll do running, ab exercises, push-ups and resistance training.
+These types of exercises improve all aspects of fitness and increases your lean muscle mass within a short period of time.
+2 This is a proven way to tone up, get lean and feel amazing.

 3. Hit the water

-Break out your swimming goggles and hit the ocean or local pools.
-Swimming is a great way for anyone at any fitness level to get moving.
-Whether it’s a personal challenge for you to do two or 20 lengths, swimming keeps your heart rate up with no impact, builds muscle strength and cardiovascular fitness and is great for toning your body.4
+Drag out your swimming goggles, wetsuit, surfboard, or even kite surfing gear and hit the water.
+Swimming is a great way for anyone of any fitness level to get moving, whether it's a challenge for you to do 2 or 20 lengths!
+It keeps your heart rate up with no impact, builds muscle strength and cardiovascular fitness so is great for toning all over your body.3

 4. Have a swing at tennis

-It’s a fun and social spring/summer activity.
-Getting out and about will give you a boost and really help your mood.
+It's a fun and social spring/summer activity.
+Playing outside with exposure to daylight will give you a dose of vitamin D which improves resistance to certain diseases and helps with your mood.4Buddy up with a friend of similar ability and book in 2-3 hits a week, or join a local club.
 It's the ultimate workout - providing cardiovascular conditioning, plus strength and toning for your muscles.
-It's also fun and brilliant for stress busting after busy workdays!
+It's also fun and brilliant for stress busting after busy work days!

 5. Join a team sport

-Don't forget the benefits you’ll get from adding more activity into your day.
-If the above options seem like too much of a leap, try starting small.
-Take the stairs instead of lift, park a little further from where you need to go and walk the distance, dance on a night out, pace the malls while shopping - or the best one - walk or cycle to work.
+Don't forget the benefits you'll get from the small surprising ways to get more activity into your life such as taking the stairs instead of lift, parking a little further away from where you need to go, dancing on a night out, pacing the malls while shopping - or the best one - walking or biking to work.